mongodb/docs/source/includes/api/list-tables/vpc-aws-get-create-update-connection-response.rst

    * - ``id``
      - string
-     - |service| assigned unique ID for the connection.
-Only specific to and used by |service|.
+     - The CIDR block that |service| uses for the clusters in your project.

    * - ``routeTableCidrBlock``
      - string